 Submission Dates and Times

 The Embassy will accept proposals on a rolling basis throughout the year.
-The panel will review proposals, subject to the availability of funds, on a quarterly basis:
+The panel will review proposals, subject to the availability of funds, on a monthly basis at the end of each month.

 Public Affairs will notify you upon receiving your application.
 Proposals (in English only) will not be considered until all information is received.
 Questions should be addressed to SkopjeGrants@state.gov.